hrishikeshpaul/hrishikeshpaul/README.md

     </tr>
 </table>

-<h4>🔭 I’m currently working on </h4>
+<h3>🔭 I’m currently working on </h3>

-Building state of the art visualization tools for the Human BioMolecular Atlas Program (funded by the NIH) at Cyberinfrastructure for Network Science Center at Indiana University.
+Building state of the art visualization tools for the Human BioMolecular Atlas Program (funded by the NIH) at Cyberinfrastructure for Network Science Center at Indiana University using Angular 10 and Vega.

-<h4>✨ Open to work </h4>
+<h3>✨ Open to work </h3>

 [![Hrishikesh Paul's github stats](https://github-readme-stats.vercel.app/api?username=hrishikeshpaul)](https://github.com/anuraghazra/github-readme-stats)